The Kidnappers

+"It was certainly the film I enjoyed the most," said director Leacock.

+The Little Kidnappers has been called the best movie from Group Film Productions, Rank's main production arm in the 1950s.

 Plot

-In the early 1900s, two young orphaned brothers, eight-year-old Harry (Jon Whiteley) and five-year-old Davy Mackenzie (Vincent Winter) are sent to live in a Scottish settlement in Nova Scotia, Canada, with their stern Grandfather (Duncan Macrae) and Grandmother (Jean Anderson) after their father's death in the Boer War.
+In the early 1900s, two young orphaned brothers, eight-year-old Harry and five-year-old Davy Mackenzie are sent to live at a Scottish settlement in Nova Scotia, Canada with their stern grandfather and grandmother after their father's death in the Boer War.
 The boys would love to have a dog but are not allowed, Grandaddy holding that "ye canna eat a dog".
 Then they find an abandoned baby.
-Living in fear of Grandaddy (he beats Harry, the older boy, for disobeying him), they conceal it from the adults.
-They view the baby as a kind of substitute for the dog that they have been denied (Davy, the younger boy, asks his brother, "Shall we call the baby Rover, Harry?").
+Living in fear of Grandaddy, who beats Harry for disobeying him, they conceal it from the adults.
+They view the baby as a kind of substitute for the dog that they have been denied; Davy asks his brother: "Shall we call the baby Rover, Harry?”

 Grandaddy is having problems with the Dutch settlers who have arrived at the settlement in increasing numbers after leaving South Africa at the end of the Boer War.
-He has had a long-running dispute with Afrikaner Jan Hooft (Francis de Wolff) over ownership of a hill and refuses to accept a legal ruling that the land, in fact, belongs to Hooft.
-He also keeps a close rein on his grown-up daughter Kirsty (Adrienne Corri) and is reluctant for her to make a life for herself.
-She is in love with the local doctor Willem Bloem (Theodore Bikel), who left Holland for Canada for reasons he will not disclose.
-He does not return her affections.
+He has had a long-running dispute with Afrikaner Jan Hooft over ownership of a hill and refuses to accept a legal ruling that the land belongs to Hooft.
+He also keeps a close rein on his adult daughter Kirsty and is reluctant for her to make a life for herself.
+She is in love with the local doctor Willem Bloem, who left Holland for Canada for reasons he will not disclose.
+He does not seem to return her affections, but it transpires that this is because he thinks himself too old for her.